Heavyweight Shell caps European share gains as results disappoint

 "The amount of liquidity in the markets and the capacity in Europe and Japan to inject further is generally positive."

-The FTSEurofirst remains at five-year highs with the recent rally underpinned by central bank stimulus, which continues to fuel demand for equities and drive down yields on other asset classes.
+The FTSEurofirst remains at five-year highs and on track to record a second straight month of gains with the recent rally underpinned by central bank stimulus, which continues to fuel demand for equities and drive down yields on other asset classes.

 A slightly less dovish statement from the Federal Reserve overnight, however, raised concerns the U.S. central bank could start trimming its stimulus sooner than foreseen.